tzvister/stumbleuponprompt/README.md

 {
   "title": "Expert Teacher Prompt",
-  "description": "Break down complex topics like you're explaining to a 5-year-old with 20 years of expertise.", "content": "Pretend you are an expert with 20 years of experience in {industry/topic}.
+  "description": "Break down complex topics like you're explaining to a 5-year-old with 20 years of expertise.", "prompt": "Pretend you are an expert with 20 years of experience in {industry/topic}.
 Break down the core principles a total beginner must understand.
 Use analogies, step-by-step logic, and simplify everything like I'm 5.\n\nTopic to explain: {topic}", "tags": ["Education", "Learning", "Simplification", "Writing & Content"], "estimatedTokens": 120,
   "creatorName": "Sarah Chen",
   "variables": ["{industry/topic}", "{topic}"],
-  "compatibleModels": ["GPT-4", "Claude 3", "Gemini Pro"],
+  "testedOn": ["GPT-4", "Claude 3", "Gemini Pro"],
-  "version": "1.0.0",
+  "version": "1.0.0"
-  "examples": []
 }
 ```